 Citation Ana Rodríguez-Álvarez and Mayte Rosete-Rivero (2017).
 Spanish public hospital waiting lists: a theoretical and empirical approach.
-Economics Discussion Papers, No 2017-25, Kiel Institute for the World Economy. http://www.economics-ejournal.org/economics/discussionpapers/2017-25

-1. INTRODUCTION
+Economics: The Open-Access, Open-Assessment E-Journal, 11 (2017-30): 1-21 . http://dx.doi.org/10.5018/ economics-ejournal.ja.2017-30

+1 Introduction

 The National Health System (NHS) constitutes an important pillar in the Welfare State.
-In the case of Spain, there have been significant achievements since its implementation such as the equity of and accessibility to healthcare, the supply of a wide-ranging, highquality and controlled healthcare, a wider system of primary healthcare and the integration and coordination of the different public structures and health services managed by the NHS.
+In the case of Spain, there have been significant achievements since its implementation including amongst others, equity of and accessibility to healthcare, the supply of a wide-ranging, highquality and controlled healthcare, a wider system of primary healthcare and the integration and coordination of the different public structures and health services managed by the NHS.
 The Health Care General Act (LGS 1986) established the National Health System with many features which still exist today.
 It was designed to give universal coverage characterised by being a free service at the point of delivery.
+Concretely, healthcare provision is free except for several services, namely, dental, optical, over-the counter medication and prescription pharmaceuticals (in the latter case they are subject to co-payments).
+In line with the findings of the OECD (2014), private healthcare provision tends to play a much smaller role than public health care.
+For example, in 2010, 75% of total admissions were performed in public hospitals with only 24.5% taking place in the private sector.
+All citizens have the right to public healthcare and cannot choose private healthcare in lieu of the former except for civil servants who do have this choice available to them.
+Private healthcare insurance systems are independent of the public system and are of a complementary nature (principally in order to access services with long waiting lists in the public system, such as specialist attention, or dental services not provided by the public system).
+According to data from INE, 85.1% of the population has healthcare which is exclusively public; 1.4 % is exclusively private and 13% complement public healthcare with some form of private insurance (García-Armesto et al., 2010).

-Additionally, it was agreed to be financed by general taxation and to integrate the service network under its structure.
-Furthermore, it established an agreement to transfer political competences to the Autonomous Communities with the commitment to provide services in basic health areas with a new model of primary health care.
+Additionally, it was agreed that the Spanish NHS be financed by general taxation integrating the service network under its structure.
+Furthermore, the healthcare act established an agreement to transfer political competences to the Autonomous Communities (CCAA) with the commitment to provide services in basic health areas under a new model of primary health care.
 The process through which the competences at the sub-national level were reallocated culminated in 2002.

-However, despite these gains and strengths, Spanish NHS suffers weaknesses in the form of bureaucratic inefficiencies, a high number of doctor per person appointments (above the average of the OECD countries), an ageing population, and long waiting lists/times for some specializations (Peiró and Ridau 2004; Rodríguez and Lovell, 2004; Prior and Solà, 2007).
+However, despite these gains and strengths, Spanish NHS suffers weaknesses in the form of bureaucratic inefficiencies, a high number of doctor per person appointments (above the average of OECD countries), an ageing population, and long waiting lists/times for some specializations (Peiró and Ridau, 2004; Rodríguez-Alvarez and Lovell, 2004; Prior and Solà, 2007).